AusClimateService/npcp/README.md

   - `mbcn-qld`: N-Dimensional Multi-Variate Bias Correction, run by UQ-DES using R (Ralph Trancoso; [Cannon 2018](https://doi.org/10.1007/s00382-017-3580-6))
   - `3dbc`: Three Dimensional Bias Correction (Fei Ji; [Mehrotra & Sharma 2019](https://doi.org/10.1029/2018WR023270))

-### Data specifications (time periods, spatial grid, etc)
+### Input data specifications (time periods, spatial grid, etc)

-Daily timescale input data is provided for the training (1980-1999), assessment (2000-2019) and projection (2080-2099; excluding observational data) periods.
+Daily timescale input data is provided for the 1980-2019 and 2080-2099 periods.
 Model data corresponds to the CMIP6 historical experiment from 1980-2014 and ssp370 for 2015 onwards.

 Each input data file has been pre-processed (using the `preprocess.py` script in this repository)